nf-core/sarek/docs/usage.md

 patient1,test,3,AEG588A1_S1_L002.bam
 ```

-In this example (`example_pair_fastq.tsv`), there are 3 read groups for the normal sample and 2 for the tumor sample.
+In this example, there are 3 read groups for the normal sample and 2 for the tumor sample.

 ```console
 patient,status,sample,lane,fastq_1,fastq_2